Tara Reid: Relationships

 In August 2011, Reid publicized that she had married Bulgarian financier Zachary Kehayov.
 In October of that year, she announced that they were not legally married.

 Between 2013 and 2014, Reid was dating Israeli musician Erez Eisen from the band Infected Mushroom.

+In 2015, she dated Aaron Kaufman; he was fired as an executive of Blue Shield of California and sued by the company after he allegedly spent $100,000 of personal expenses, including trips with Reid, on his company credit card.

-In 2016, Reid and actor Dean May participated in Marriage Boot Camp: Reality Stars, but were rejected when they were revealed not to be in a relationship.
+In 2016, Reid and actor Dean May participated in Marriage Boot Camp, but were rejected when they were revealed not to be in a relationship.

-In 2017, Reid dated executive Ted Dhanik.
+In September 2019, she began dating Nathan Montpetit-Howar, a music producer.